Questions about the Foundational Learning Assistance funding process at MacEwan University:

 University Preparation

-Students that are accepted to one of the above programs and ENROLLED in classes may apply for Foundational Learning Assistance.
+Students who are accepted to one of the above programs and ENROLLED in classes may have access to the allocation of Foundational Learning Assistance provided to MacEwan University.
 Provided they meet the government's eligibility requirements, students will receive funding for their tuition, mandatory fees, books, and supplies.
 Depending on financial need, full-time students may also receive additional benefits such as living allowance &/or child benefits.

 It is a streamlined application process that does not require additional forms or documentation for students; it is all online through your Alberta.ca Account